LeandroM27/eks_cloudformation/README.md

 This is a terraform project in charge of creating the IaC for an EKS cluster in aws using a cloudformation template that is run by azure pipelines

+## App

+The app to be deployed in this cluster can be found here https://github.com/LeandroM27/MicroServicio_Evaluacion

 ## AWS services and resources use:

 - VPC